afgbeveridge/nhooked/documentation/Executing the simple example.md

 * Optionally change the content type of the request
 * Press Send

 All being well, the console window should show a handler being activated, and a message dumped as well.
+The REST client should have an HTTP response status of 200, and a JSON response body of { "accepted": true }